 Most of us will do some holiday shopping online.
 And half of us are scared of sites getting hacked this season.

-Web security company Netsparker says the vast majority of Americans — 85 percent — are looking forward to online shopping this holiday season, even as 44 percent of us are worried sites we visit will get hacked.
+Web security company Netsparker says the vast majority of Americans — 85 percent — are looking forward to online shopping this holiday season.

 If we don’t know the (lack of) security that companies offer their shoppers, we are leaving ourselves vulnerable to scams and hacks.
 Ferruh Mavituna, the CEO of Netsparker, says it’s up to both shoppers and companies to be safe.

-“Retailers must make protecting their customers’ information a priority around the holidays—and year-round,” says Mavituna.
+“Retailers must make protecting their customers’ information a priority around the holidays—and year-round,” Mavituna says.
 “Consumers need to feel that their information is protected by the companies they do business with; investing in security scanning is an excellent way to show your customers that you care about keeping them safe.”

 Companies need to prioritize security, and consumers want safe online shopping.
 Netsparker says more than two-thirds of shoppers would make it a priority to visit a website that they knew it safe.